-- Your residential health care provider (a nursing home for example)
+- Your residential health care provider (nursing home, for example)

 - An employee of your residential health care provider (unless the employee is your relative)

 You should choose someone you trust to act according to your wishes.
-You want someone who has a good knowledge of your wishes (including your values, religious and moral beliefs) and agrees that your medical choices are in your best interest.
+You want someone who has a good knowledge of your wishes (including your values and religious and moral beliefs) and agrees that your medical choices are in your best interest.

 Your agent cannot make medical decisions for you unless you cannot make decisions for yourself.
 Your doctor must say, in writing, that you cannot make your own health care decisions.
 The doctor’s certification goes in your medical file.
-Your agent can only make medical decisions for you until you are able to make them again.
-You can revoke (cancel) your Medical Power of Attorney at any time.
+Your agent can only make medical decisions for you until you can make them again.
+You can revoke (cancel) your Medical Power of Attorney anytime.

 Do I have to pay for the medical care authorized by my agent?